golemfactory/golem-docs/src/pages/docs/creators/python/tutorials/service-example-0-hello-world.md

 This function is where the requestor agent has a chance to monitor and control each running service instance.
 In the case of our example we periodically monitor values generated on a service instance by printing them out to the console.

-To retrieve the last sample we run the shell command `cat /golem/work/date.txt` in the provider's exe unit and then retrieve its output by awaiting on `future_results`.
+To retrieve the last sample we run the shell command `cat /golem/work/date.txt` in the provider's ExeUnit and then retrieve its output by awaiting on `future_results`.
 This gives us an array of objects containing command results which we can use to get the output we need.

 With the service implementation complete let's now take a look at how we can provision instances of this service.